What If You Jumped Out Of An Airplane Into The Sea Without A Parachute?

 Divers often assume this position while taking the plunge (Image Source: Wikipedia.org)

-Once you break the surface of the water, you will start decelerating at an extremely high rate; in fact, the force exerted on your body due to such an abrupt and rapid change of velocity would be too much to handle.
+Once you break the water’s surface, you will start decelerating at an extremely high rate; in fact, the force exerted on your body due to such an abrupt and rapid change of velocity would be too much to handle.
 Human beings can sustain 100 G’s for short bursts of time (a race car driver named Kenny Bräck survived a racing accident in 2003 wherein a deceleration of 214 G’s was measured), but in the case of falling from a plane, it would be fairly higher than that (around 300 G’s).
 No human could survive that… not a regular Homo sapien, at least.

 captain america skydiving in water